 The city rose to prominence thanks to a booming steel industry and manufacturing that benefited from Cleveland’s location to major waterways.
 Many of those who reaped the financial rewards of Cleveland’s stance as an industry powerhouse built beautiful homes and shared their largesse with area museums and cultural institutions, setting them up for long-term success.

 While the steel and manufacturing industries still exist to some extent in Cleveland, the area has undergone an incredible revival.
 The new economic powerhouses include health care and academics, with major hospital systems, universities and related businesses.

-Add to that, the region is currently boasting more than $17 million in capital developments -- $2.7 billion of which is tourism related.
+Add to that, the region is currently boasting more than $17 billion in capital developments -- $2.7 billion of which is tourism related.

 Just under 400,000 people live in the city of Cleveland proper, spread over 78 square miles.
 And, nearly 2.1 million live in the metropolitan area.